validmind/developer-framework/README.md

 ### Creating a new Test

 All ValidMind Tests are in the `validmind/tests/` directory.
-Each test is its own separate file and should be named using Camel Case.
-For example, `MyNewTest.py`.
-Within this file should live a single Test class that matches the file name.
-For example, `class MyNewTest`.
+Each file should be named using Camel Case and should have a single Test class that matches the file name.
+For example, `MyNewTest.py` should have the Test `class MyNewTest`.
 This class should inherit from `validmind.vm_models.Metric` or `validmind.vm_models.ThresholdTest` depending on the type of test you are creating.

-The tests are separated into subdirectories based on the different categories and types of tests.
+The tests are separated into subdirectories based on the category and type of test.
 For example, `validmind/tests/model_validation/sklearn` contains all of the model validation tests for sklearn-compatible models.
-There are two subdirectories in this folder: `metrics/` and `threshold_tests/` that contain the different types of tests (any sub category can be used here and the `__init__.py` file will automatically pick up the tests).
-Please see the notebook `listing-and-loading-tests.ipynb` for more information and examples of this as well as for information on how the directory relates to the test's ID which is used across the ValidMind platform.
+There are two subdirectories in this folder: `metrics/` and `threshold_tests/` that contain the different types of tests.
+Any sub category can be used here and the `__init__.py` file will automatically pick up the tests.

+Please see the notebook `listing-and-loading-tests.ipynb` for more information and examples and to learn about how the directory relates to the test's ID which is used across the ValidMind platform.

 To create a new test, you can use the create_new_test.py script to generate a metric or threshold test.
 This script will create a new test file in the appropriate directory and will also create a new test class in that file.
-It is registered as a custom Poetry script in the `pyproject.toml` so it can be used as follows:
+It is registered as a custom Poetry script in the `pyproject.toml` and it can be used as follows:

 ```bash
 generate-test --help  # see the usage instructions